charles-reinertson/data-512-homework_2/README.md

 [Info](https://www.mediawiki.org/wiki/API:Info) - ORES requires a specific revision ID of a specific article to be able to make a label prediction.
 You can use the API:Info request to get a range of metadata on an article, including the most current revision ID of the article page.

+**Files Created**

+Identify all countries for which there are no matches and output a list of those countries, with each country on a separate line called: wp_countries-no_match.txt

+Consolidate the remaining data into a single CSV file called: wp_politicians_by_country.csv